ONE

 soft, but her point stung because I didn’t think she was warning me against the

-asked to carry it out.
-She’d declined the order, but she never spoke to me
+asked to carry it out, but declined the order.
+She never spoke to me about her

 She nudged me out